assafge/vessel_segmentation/README.md

 # Vessels Segmentation

-Vessels Segmentation is a Python library for training and evaluating segmentation networks of fundus images.
+Vessels Segmentation is a PyTorch based library for training and evaluating segmentation networks of fundus images.

-## Installation
+## Datasets

-no pip installation available, clone it.
+* CHASEDB1
+* DRIVE
+* HRF
+* IOSTAR
+* STARE

+The datasets are free to use and can be easily downloaded.

 ## Train